 This problem is significant in a world where collaboration is so important.
 The evidence described above indicates that teams with less aligned values find reaching high performance levels harder.
 It’s not to say that it’s impossible but it requires the team members to address the challenges posed by having less aligned values.

-The main challenge is building trust.
+The main challenge is building trust or psychological safety.
 Shared values are an important way that pairs in a team can build trust.
-The fact that have a pair have the same “ends in mind” is a route to developing trust based relationships.
+The fact that a pair have the same “ends in mind” is a route to developing trust based relationships.